tta-icml2025/tta-icml2025.github.io/README.md

 The submission system on OpenReview will open soon: check back on Apr.
 14.

+### Call for Reviewers

+We are looking for qualified reviewers to help us select papers for the workshop.
+All reviewers will be credited for their academic service on the workshop site.
+If you have published on test-time adaptation, continual learning, model editing, and the other topics of our call then please volunteer.

+**Sign up to review:** https://forms.gle/RSmJqVXmm6nRanJE9

 ### Contact Us

 Please reach the workshop organizers at tta_icml25@googlegroups.com.